Pyr13l/i-inject/README.md

 A multi-scope singleton injection-container intended for use in a Routed SPA, written in TypeScript.

 - Lazy initialization of instances
-- Automaticly drops stored instances if the scope changes to something they were intended for
+- Automaticly drops stored instances if the scope changes to something they weren't intended for

 ## Usage